snastase/psyc599/README.md

-# psyc599
+# PSYC 599: Computational Language Neuroscience
-PSYC 599: Computational Language Neuroscience
+This repository accompanies the USC graduate course "Computational Language Neuroscience" created by Samuel A. Nastase.